s1seven/portal-docs/flows/README.md

 you will also receive the payload on your registered HTTP endpoint (`connectionUrl`).

 ::: tip
-We are currently studying another approach to get information about the background job status by polling a new dedicated endpoint.
+If accessing the email accounts and setting a webhook server are not available options, it's still possible to poll the `verify` endpoint and wait for a successful response.
 :::

 ### Verify a certificate